Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Experiments

 \section{Experiments}

-We perform numerical experiments to demonstrate the theoretical properties of spherical scattering networks, showing that they indeed mix signal content from high to low frequencies and are rotationally equivariant.
-Using spherical scattering networks as an initial layer in the generalized spherical CNN framework we show how scattering networks can be leveraged to scale spherical CNNs to high resolutions and demonstrate the improved effectiveness of such an approach.
+We perform numerical experiments to verify the theoretical properties of spherical scattering networks.
+Using spherical scattering networks as an initial layer in the generalized spherical CNN framework, we show how scattering networks can be leveraged to scale spherical CNNs to high resolutions. \blinded{Spherical scattering networks are implemented in the \code{fourpiAI}\footnote{\url{www.kagenova.com/products/fourpiAI}} software package.
+We use the \code{s2let}\footnote{\url{www.s2let.org}} code to perform spherical wavelet transforms. }